Nhlosokuhle/CommrcBookz/README.md

 Prediction Flow:

-- User answers questionnaire
+- User enters book details

-- Inputs sent to Flask backend
+- Backend processes features

-- Model generates prediction
+- Model predicts pricing category

-- Result returned and displayed to user
+- Result displayed with clear interpretation

 ## Usage
-You should be able to access the project by navigating to https://personacheck-myzz.onrender.com/ in your web browser.
+You should be able to access the project by navigating to https://commrc-bookz.vercel.app/ in your web browser.

 ## Author(s)
 Nhlosokuhle Bandile Khoza